Warwickshire is the heart of Shakespeare’s England, where visitors can explore fortified castles, timber-framed houses, and miles of canals.

 KENILWORTH CASTLE

-One of the greatest surprises to greet Queen Elizabeth on her arrival at Kenilworth in 1575 was a magnificent Privy Garden, a private place for her to enjoy.
-Dudley’s creation was intended to seduce visitors; every detail reflected his position as a prominent courtier and ambitious royal favorite.
-The garden you can see today is recreated based on the detailed description written by Robert Langham, an eyewitness to the events surrounding the royal visit.
+Upon Queen Elizabeth’s arrival at Kenilworth in 1575, one of the greatest surprises awaiting her was a splendid Privy Garden, meticulously designed as a secluded retreat for her personal enjoyment.
+Dudley, driven by his status as a prominent courtier and ambitious royal favorite, created this garden to enchant visitors with every intricate detail reflecting his position.
+The garden that exists today is a faithful recreation based on the comprehensive account written by Robert Langham, an eyewitness to the events surrounding the royal visit.

 “The bed of the lake is but a rushy swamp; and the massive ruins of the Castle only serve to show what their splendour once was, and to impress on the musing visitor the transitory value of human possessions, and the happiness of those who enjoy a humble lot in virtuous contentment.”